kuzanatoliy/questions/PRINCIPLES_AND_PATTERNS/DESIGN_PATTERNS/STRUCTURAL_PATTERNS/FLYWEIGHT.md

 <details>
   <summary>What are pros of a Flyweight pattern?</summary>

-- It is possitble to save lots of RAM, assuming your program has tons of similar objects.
+- It is possible to save lots of RAM, assuming your program has tons of similar objects.

 </details>